Solar Rebate Victoria - New 2021 Guide

 - The person applying for the rebate should not have applied for another rebate as a property owner or occupier.
 This also applies to those who may have applied for a solar panel rebate.

-- Rebates applied for replacement hot water systems should not be older than three years from installation date.
+- Rebates applied for replacement hot water systems should not be older than three years from the installation date.

 - The property on which the solar hot water system is being installed should not be new.